JoJo2nd/libatla/README.md

 libatla
 =======

-A small C++ library to serialise and de-serialise C++ classes and C PODs in a binary format.
+A small C library to serialise and de-serialise C PODs (and probably C++ classes) into a binary format.